Lagrangian Descriptors: A Method for Revealing Phase Space Structures of General Time Dependent Dynamical Systems: Lagrangian Descriptors: Definitions, Heuristics, and Analytical Results

 Using the fact that for $\tau$ large $ |x_0| e^{\lambda \tau} >>|x_0| e^{\lambda \tau_p}$ and $|y_0| e^{\lambda \tau} >>|y_0| e^{\lambda \tau_n}$ it is straightforward to determine that the leading order terms of \eqref{M_1_4} are given by:

 In the above expressions it is important to note that the estimates are valid even if $x_0$ or $y_0$ are small as far as the products $x_0 e^{\lambda t}$, $y_0 e^{-\lambda t}$ are large.
 This occurs very close to the origin, $x_0\approx 0$ or $y_0\approx 0$, if $\tau$ is large, and this corresponds to a large integration time in the definition of the Lagrangian descriptor.
 In this case discontinuities in the derivatives (or even on the functions themselves in other possible examples) observed along the stable and unstable manifolds rise because the asymptotic expansions at both sides of the manifolds, do not match well across these lines.
 In practice for any finite $\tau$ the series expansion \eqref{M_1_2} is still valid, thus strictly speaking the function $M$ is regular, but it is accurate only in an extremely narrow gap around $x_0=0$, exponentially decreasing for increasing $\tau$.

 Figure \ref{comp_M1_linsad_large} shows a comparison of the accuracy of \eqref{M_1_3} with \eqref{M_1_4_lo} for $\tau = 10$ along a horizontal line perpendicular to the stable manifold.
-More precisely, we fix $y_0=0.5$, $\tau=10$, $\lambda=1$ and plot \eqref{M_1_3} (computed numerically, and shown in blue) and \eqref{M_1_4_lo} (shown in red).
+More precisely, we fix $y_0=0.5$, $\tau=10$, $\lambda=1$ and plot \eqref{M_1_3} (computed numerically, and shown in black) and \eqref{M_1_4_lo} (shown in gray).
 It is clear from the figure that leading order terms \eqref{M_1_4_lo} accurately approximate \eqref{M_1_3} in the interval $x_0 \in [-0.1, 0.1]$ and that the derivative of both functions appears discontinuous on the stable manifold.

 \paragraph{The $L^\gamma$ norm, $\gamma >1$.}

 In Section \ref{secLd} we stated that the contours of the $L^\gamma$ norm, $\gamma >1$, of a bounded, positive intrinsic physical or geometrical property of the velocity field integrated along trajectories do not yield interesting structures in the flow.
 Here we give an argument why this is the case in the context of the example \eqref{linex}.